 A Jewish film star's career is derailed by the Nazi invasion while her jealous husband is offered the chance to become a radio star - if he is willing to broadcast Nazi propaganda.

-Nothing's All Bad and One Hundred Mornings
+Beyond and Nothing's All Bad

 (Country: Denmark; Year: 2009; Director: Thomas Vinterberg; Writer: Jonas T. Bengtsson, Tobias Lindholm, Thomas Vinterberg; Stars: Jakob Cedergren, Peter Plaugborg, Gustav Fischer Kjærulff, Patricia Schumann, Helene Reingaard Neumann, Morten Rose, Kate Kjølbye, Lisbeth H. Pedersen, Dar Salim, Henrik Strube, Elias Ehlers, Sebastian Bull Sarning, Mads Broe Andersen, Finn Bergh), Official Site